 In recent years, the Conservatory has invested in increased scholarship support for our students, a stellar faculty, cutting edge programs, and renovation of our historic buildings.
 It is now time to focus on our campus—a mandate not only of our 2008 Strategic Plan but also the professional associations that grant us accreditation.

 To begin, NEC engaged in an extensive Master Planning process involving all constituencies of the Conservatory family, and predicated on the need to work within and optimize the existing footprint of real estate owned by the Conservatory: the four buildings and parking lot surrounding the intersection of Huntington Avenue and Gainsborough Street (locator map).
 The resulting plan set forth an ambitious program that has been the foundation of the conceptual design rendered with great imagination by our architects, Ann Beha Architects.
 In January 2012, NEC submitted an Institutional Master Plan Notification form/Project Notification Form to the City of Boston through which it sought approval for construction.
 In summer 2012, NEC received the go-ahead from permitting agencies to proceed with the plan.
 Throughout the fall of 2012, the architects fleshed out the plan, in consultation with the various Conservatory stakeholders who confirmed or elaborated on earlier assumptions of programmatic needs.
 In December 2013, the Board of Trustees approved the Conceptual Design and voted to proceed with construction drawings.

-NEC hopes to break ground in 2015 with the opening of Phase I planned for fall 2017—to coincide with the Conservatory's 150th anniversary.
+NEC hopes to break ground in 2015 with the opening of the Student Life and Performance Center planned for fall 2017—to coincide with the Conservatory's 150th anniversary.